Ernyoke/ervin-szilagyi-static-site/src/articles/ecs-custom-logging-with-fluentbit.md

 ## Fluent Bit Configuration for Streaming Logs to S3

-Moving on, we would want to be able to stream log messages directly to S3.
+Moving on, we would like to be able to stream log messages directly to S3.
 While it would be possible to accomplish streaming logs from CloudWatch to S3, in this case we would want to bypass CloudWatch log ingestion.

 By default, Fluent Bit requires a [configuration file](https://docs.fluentbit.io/manual/v/1.2/configuration/file).
 An example for this configuration file which would allow streaming logs to S3 would be the following: